 20. More than 20 flights took off while you read this article

-And that's just at Atlanta's Hartsfield-Jackson International Airport, the world's busiest.
+And that's just at Atlanta's Hartsfield-Jackson International Airport, the world's busiest airport as of 2018.